 3. Acrophobia: Fear Of Heights

-An irrational fear of heights which are not considerably high is called acrophobia.
+fear of heights which are not considerably high is called acrophobia.
 In this case, the person goes to greater length to avoid places like hillocks, high rise buildings, bridges, and top of the ladder.
 It is different from general cautiousness a normal person shows to heights, since this fear induces anxiety disorder in the individual suffering from it.

 Cognitive behavioral therapy is used to treat acrophobia, where tricks to handle the fear and panic reactions are taught.